flxbl-io/docs-sfops/issueops/release/hotfix-workflow.md

 # Hotfix Workflow

 This section explains how a hotfix if required could be applied in the context of sfops.
-These workflows automate the process of patching an existing active branch (e.g. main), to create a dynamic release branch for applying your pathches.
+These workflows automate the process of patching an existing active branch (e.g. main), to create a dynamic release branch for applying your patches.

-This process could be used for an accelerated delivery to release changes to **RELEASE** environments
+This process could be used for an accelerated delivery to release changes to **RELEASE** environments.
+As of v31.6.0, hotfixes can now be initiated directly from release candidates in DevCentral, not just from completed releases

 {% hint style="danger" %}
 Please note hotfix is an anti-pattern and should not be used.
 We only advise this feature for teams who are on their journey to continuous deployment